MIT-LCP/bloatectomy/paper/paper.md

     b.
 Statistical analyses

-We evaluated existing available tools and strategies.
+We evaluated existing available tools and strategies:

 - Plagiarism tools typically compare documents and stop after finding the first instance of duplicate text [@Su:2008; @copyfind; @Ceglarek:2013]; some also appropriately account for paraphrasing.
 Some other duplication detection methods [@Thielke:2007; @Wrenn:2010] rely on the Bloomfield plagiarism tool.
 We focused on concepts at the sentence level because word meaning depends on its immediate sentence and paragraph, regardless of where it appears in the note.
 Genetic and protein sequence comparators also finish after finding similar sequences [@Altschul:1990].
 We wanted to find exact duplicates and every instance of them.

 - Some existing EHR deduplication methods have been applied only to the discharge note [@Cohen:2013].
 Unfortunately, the discharge notes in MIMIC III are not comprehensive accounts of all observations and treatments that may be key to specific research questions; for example, blood transfusions are sometimes noted in coded data or nursing notes yet were absent from the discharge summary.

 - Fingerprinting identifies redundant entire notes based on similarity [@Cohen:2013], but it finds inexact duplicates (which could be clinically different in some way).
 Also, we wanted to identify duplicate concepts within notes even if some other parts of the note were original.

 - Clustering entire notes, and then looking for entire and near duplicate pairs of notes within clusters [@Gabriel:2018] works only on entire notes.
 We wanted to detect duplicate sentences and lists within notes, even if new material existed among the duplicates.
 - Detecting duplicates through topic modeling, an unsupervised and unreplicable [@Lancichinetti:2015] method of clustering related words and expressions within documents, [@Cohen:2014] involved comparing two simplifications that did not fit our needs
     - Selection and use of a best note within the admission.
 We found that crucial clinical information was missing from any one best note in an admission.